Jean Mauzé

-Jean Mauzé (January 15, 1903 – January 1974) was a Manhattan banker, senior vice president of United States Trust Company and married Abby Rockefeller on April 23, 1953.
+Jean Mauzé (January 15, 1903 – January 7, 1974) was a Manhattan banker, senior vice president of United States Trust Company and married Abby Rockefeller on April 23, 1953.
 After his wife created the Greenacre Foundation in 1968, he donated Greenacre Park to City of New York in 1971.

 Early life

-He was the son of Rev. Dr. J. Layton Mauzé.
+Mauzé was a son of Rev. Dr. J. Layton Mauzé.
 His brother was the Rev. Dr. George Mauzé.

-Mauze graduated from Davidson College in 1923.
+Mauzé graduated from Davidson College in 1923.
 He was later awarded an honorary Doctor of Laws degree in 1972.

 During World War II, he served in Navy in the Pacific and was a commander in the Reserve.

 Career

 In 1941, he joined the United States Trust Company in New York and by 1961, was Senior Vice President.
 Although he retired from U.S. Trust in 1968, he continued to serve the bank as a consultant.

 Mauzé was a member of the investment advisory group of Commercial Union Insurance Company of New York, a director of the Freeport Minerals Company, the Brooklyn Savings Bank, One William Street Fund, Inc., and a member of the finance committee of the Rockefeller Brothers Fund.
 He also served as a governor, financial vice president and chairman of the finance committee of New York Hospital.